 La Lunita is on the ground floor of Hacienda Tortuga, where we rented our condo.
 This lovely beachside restaurant is creative, and a special place.
 It can be quite windy, and the "floor" is sand, so wear your best caftan and sandals.

 A few more notes:

-A note about Covid travel in the Riviera Maya and Yucatan.
+About Covid travel in the Riviera Maya and Yucatan.
 In January/February 2022, nearly everyone wore masks on the street in Valladolid.
 We easily found a Covid test site, required for my entrance to the resort concert I was attending.
 People mostly wore masks in Akumal, though not on the beach.
 Staff everywhere were masked.
 Covid tests required for flying home are available in many places in Cancun, including the airport.
 We chose to take proctored tests that we had brought along from home.
 Not without anxiety, these tests involve an app, good wifi, and a person watching you take the test on your phone or laptop.
 Once at the airport, our results were briefly looked at once, by the guy helping with the check-in kiosk, and never by the airline, but that may have just been us.